 In order to feel confident in the diagnosis and the doctor who will be taking care of you, you may wish to get a second opinion before beginning any lymphoma treatment plan.
 At WVCI, our physicians provide many second opinions for all types of cancer diagnoses and treatment plans.
 While most insurance companies will cover a second opinion assessment, it’s best to check with your insurance provider to verify your coverage before making an appointment.

-To schedule a second opinion with one of our physicians, please contact the office most convenient for you.
+To schedule a second opinion with one of our physicians, please contact the office that is most convenient for you.

 At Willamette Valley Cancer Institute and Research Center, we understand this is a difficult time.
 However, you can do this, and the WVCI team of physicians and cancer care specialists are ready to help you every step of the way.